 - Don't pour batter in liners/pans from a height.
 You will end up deflating the bubbles this way too!
 Learn more about it all in my cupcake baking tips!

 Of course you can.
 For about 2 months!
 But I'd recommend freezing them without frosting.
 Thaw and frost them when ready to serve.

-Don’t forget to drizzle your fall favorite cupcakes with homemade caramel!
-Try this banana cupcake recipe and share your feedback with me here!
+Don't forget to drizzle your fall favorite cupcakes with homemade caramel!
+Try this banana cupcake recipe and share your clicks with me here!

 More fall and thanksgiving recipes inspiration for you!